Solid Ground (Rob Crosby album)

 Solid Ground is the second studio album by American country music singer Rob Crosby.
 It was released on January 8, 1991 via Arista Nashville.
 The album includes the singles "Love Will Bring Her Around", "She's a Natural", "Still Burnin' for You", and "Working Woman".

 Critical reception

 Giving it a "C", Alanna Nash of Entertainment Weekly thought that the songs were mostly derivative of Lee Greenwood and The Desert Rose Band.

 Track listing

+All tracks written or co-written by Rob Crosby.
+Co-writers are named in parentheses.